 Are they both fantastic alternatives to traditional cosmetics for those looking to avoid certain ingredients?

 Sometimes clean and natural beauty brands transparently share their own definitions with their customers.
-Often the definitions come from a marketing perspective and aren’t coming from a person who formulates cosmetics, understands the science or the actual definition of natural as established by certain natural cosmetic ISO (International Organization for Standardization) industry standards.
+Often the definitions come from the brand’s marketing department and aren’t coming from the person who formulates cosmetics, understands the science or the actual definition of natural as established by certain natural cosmetic ISO (International Organization for Standardization) industry standards (ISO natural cosmetics standard 16128).

-And often, they completely bi-pass the conversation regarding the un-natural origin of some of the ingredients… and why they chose to include them in the formula.
+And often, the “clean” or “natural” beauty brands completely bypass the conversation regarding their ingredient philosophy, their ingredient selection process, and the unnatural origin of some of the ingredients… and why they chose to include them in the formula anyway while maintaining very earthy brand optics.

 What about those natural and non-toxic cosmetic certifications?

-The lack of governmental definition around the term “natural cosmetic” in the USA has created a vacuum for private groups to offer and charge a premium for their natural cosmetic or non-toxic cosmetic certifications.
+The lack of governmental definition around the term “natural cosmetic” in the USA has created a vacuum for private groups to offer certifications and charge a premium for these natural and non-toxic cosmetic certifications.

 The most well-known natural cosmetics and non-toxic cosmetic third-party standards are EWG, Made Safe, NSF, EcoCert, COSMOS, and The Soil Association.
 In the US, you don’t see that many natural beauty and clean beauty brands carrying these certifications.